sts10/radiation/README.md

 I know there's a better way to have users install Radiation--something with the `ln` bash command and setting up an alias for `ruby bin/runner.rb`.
 I have tried to get this working a few times but can't quite figure out which paths to make relative and which to make absolute.
 Would love any hints/ideas on how to get this done.

 # Changelog

+#### What's New in v 0.1.1

+Emergency bug fix for new posts created in first 9 days of a month.
+The day of the manth was " 3" rather than "03" and the space was finding its way into the .html name, which caused a lot of problems. v 0.1.1 applies a quick `gsub` fix.

 #### What's New in v 0.1.0